s4ke/Master-Thesis/src/md/004-relwork.md

 \label{sec:relWorkArrows}

-Arrows were introduced by @HughesArrows as a less restrictive alternative to Monads, in essence they are a generalised function arrow `->`. @Hughes2005 presents a tutorial on Arrows. @jacobs_heunen_hasuo_2009, @LINDLEY201197, @ATKEY201119 develop theoretical background of Arrows. [@Paterson:2001:NNA:507669.507664] introduced a new notation for Arrows.
+Arrows were introduced by @HughesArrows as a less restrictive alternative to Monads.
+In essence, they are a generalised function arrow `->`. @Hughes2005 presents a tutorial on Arrows. @jacobs_heunen_hasuo_2009, @LINDLEY201197, @ATKEY201119 develop the theoretical background of Arrows. [@Paterson:2001:NNA:507669.507664] introduced a new notation for Arrows.
 Arrows have applications in information flow research [@1648705; @LI20101974; @Russo:2008:LLI:1411286.1411289], invertible programming [@Alimarine:2005:BAA:1088348.1088357],